 Using condoms or other barrier methods can help prevent getting sexually transmitted diseases (STDs).
 Limiting your number of sexual partners has also been shown to

 Don’t let leftover food items sit at room temperature.
 Instead, refrigerate them promptly.

 Protect against bug bites

 Antibiotics are used to treat bacterial infections.
-Treatment of viral infections involves treating symptoms while the infection runs its course, although in some cases antiviral medications may be used.
+Treatment of viral infections focuses on treating symptoms while the infection runs its course.
+Although in some cases, antiviral medications may be used.

-You can help to prevent getting sick with or spreading bacterial and viral infections by practicing good hygiene, getting vaccinated, and staying home when you’re sick.
+You can help prevent getting sick with or transmitting bacterial and viral infections by: